How to Stop Procrastinating: The Science-Backed Fix

 Individual tactics help.
 Systems prevent.
 The difference is that a tactic requires you to remember and choose.
 A system runs whether you feel like it or not.

 Commitment devices are one of the most reliable tools in behavioral science.
 A commitment device is anything that locks in future behavior before the emotional resistance shows up.
 You tell a friend you will send them your draft by Friday, and if you do not, you owe them dinner.
 You put money on the line.
 You schedule a meeting where you will present progress.
-The research on these is covered in depth in our piece on commitment devices that work, but the short version: adding real stakes to delay dramatically reduces it.
+The research is covered in depth in our piece on commitment devices that work and what is a commitment contract, but the short version: adding real stakes to delay dramatically reduces it.
+For the underlying economics, see do financial penalties change behavior.

 Environment design matters more than most people realize.
 If your phone is on your desk, you will pick it up.
 That is not weakness.
 That is how attention works.
 Put it in another room.
 Use website blockers during work hours.
+If the phone is your main source of friction, digital minimalism takes this to its logical end.
 Arrange your workspace so the first thing you see is the task, not the escape.
 The willpower depletion myth is worth understanding here, because the old idea that you have a finite tank of willpower has been largely debunked.
 What actually drains you is constant decision-making, not effort itself.
 Simplify the environment and you simplify the decision.

 Accountability structures close the loop.
 A study, a plan, a blocker: all of those can be ignored when nobody is watching.
 Accountability adds a human element that makes avoidance socially costly.
-Even telling another person what you plan to accomplish today increases follow-through.
+Even telling another person what you plan to accomplish today increases follow-through, and simply working alongside someone else through body doubling can pull you into the task without a word being exchanged.
 The mechanism is loss aversion: you work harder to avoid admitting you did not follow through than you will to earn a vague future reward.

 How FineStreak Approaches This